AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

 ## What you will need
 - An Azure Subscription (you can get a free one for testing)
 - A Power BI Pro license (you can create free account for testing)
 - You will need to be a global Azure Admin or have an Admin that can help you through the process.
 The Admin should also be a Power BI Admin.
 Go find this person in your company and make friends with them.
-You should watch and understand this and then work with them to setup the Azure and Power BI resources.
+You should watch and understand the video and then work with them to setup the Azure and Power BI resources.
 You will need about 30 minutes of their time.
 - You will need to install on your machine (make sure you can install items on your machine)
   - Visual Studio Community (or higher edition): https://visualstudio.microsoft.com/vs/community/
   - Azure Function local development tools (require Node.js to be installed).
 Details are below.
 - A resource group in Azure that you can deploy to.
-In an enterprise typically an Admin will create the resource group and grant your Microsoft account Contributor access to the resource group.
+In an enterprise, typically an Admin will create the resource group and grant your Microsoft account Contributor access to the resource group.
 This is where we will create the Power BI capacity and Azure Function App.

 ## YouTube Video